woltapp/wolt_modal_sheet/README.md

 ### WoltModalSheetPage

-WoltModalSheetPage provides a simpler alternative for pages that primarily consist of a single widget or a straightforward layout.
-It automatically wraps the child widget in a SliverToBoxAdapter, making it suitable for use in sliver-based scrollable layouts.

-Key Features:
-* Simplicity: Ideal for single-widget content or basic layouts.
-* No Sliver Overhead: Automatically handles the wrapping of non-sliver widgets into slivers.
-* Ease of Use: Simplifies the process of creating modal sheet pages without needing to deal with slivers directly.
+WoltModalSheetPage simplifies the process of creating modal sheet pages without needing to deal with slivers directly.
+This class is ideal for straightforward widgets that don't require the advanced capabilities of slivers and are not lazily built.

  ```dart
 WoltModalSheetPage(